Vagab/rest/README.md

 And thus this was hallucinated into being.

-This package periodically dims your screen for some time so as to forcefully remind the user to have a rest, unless you were right in the middle of something of course.
+This package periodically dims your screen for some time so as to forcefully remind the user to have a rest, *unless you were right in the middle of something of course*.

 # Installation
 Only works on macs and can break in a multitude of ways, but in general: